 The Colorado School of Public Health is built on the collective expertise and vision of faculty at three leading educational and research institutions: the University of Colorado Denver, Colorado State University and the University of Northern Colorado.
-Our three universities collectively address issues of global health, natural resources, maternal and adolescent health, aging, technology, climate change, culture, genetics and injuries —all aspects of public health education and research.
+Our three universities collectively address issues of American Indian and Alaska Native health, cancer prevention and control, diabetes and obesity prevention, global health, maternal and child health, worker health and wellness, among other areas —all aspects of public health education and research.

 As a collaboration, the school operates at three campuses, with each campus connected to one of our three partner institutions: